-- Whether the drop in white blood cell count that occurs in rats under conditions of stress is A. sufficient to make the rats more susceptible to diseases that white blood cells normally combat - Whether normal white blood cell counts vary widely among healthy rats that are not under В. conditions of stress - Whether the adrenal glands of rats that are under conditions of stress increase production of any C. hormone other than corticosterone - Whether the adrenal glands of rats produce elevated levels of corticosterone on occasions when D. the cats are not under conditions of stress - Whether rats' adrenal glands are affected by hormones produced by any of the rats' other organs.
+- A. Whether the drop in white blood cell count that occurs in rats under conditions of stress is sufficient to make the rats more susceptible to diseases that white blood cells normally combat - B. Whether normal white blood cell counts vary widely among healthy rats that are not under conditions of stress - C. Whether the adrenal glands of rats that are under conditions of stress increase production of any hormone other than corticosterone - D. Whether the adrenal glands of rats produce elevated levels of corticosterone on occasions when the rats are not under conditions of stress - E. Whether rats' adrenal glands are affected by hormones produced by any of the rats' other organs.

 Observations of the Arctic reveal that the Arctic Ocean is covered by less ice each summer than the previous summer.
 If this warming trend continues, within 50 years the Arctic Ocean will be ice free during the summer months.
 This occurrence would in itself have little or no effect on global sea levels, since the melting of ice floating in water does not affect the water level.
-However, serious consequences to sea levels would eventually result, because such a warm Arctic Ocean would trigger the melting of massive landbased glaciers in the Arctic an ice-free Arctic Ocean would support a very different ecosystem than it does presently D. E. in the spring, melting sea ice would cause more icebergs to be created and to drift south into
+However, serious consequences to sea levels would eventually result, because .